diagrams/diagrams-doc/doc/cmdline.rst

 >    mainRender :: MainOpts d -> d -> IO ()
 >    mainWith   :: Parseable (MainOpts d) => d -> IO ()

 There is one associated type and three class methods.
-Lets consider the instance of `Mainable` for a simple diagram with type `Diagram Cairo R2`:
+Let's consider the instance of `Mainable` for a simple diagram with type `Diagram Cairo R2`:

 .. class:: lhs